ImageTextEdit

 Repair one text area without rebuilding the whole image.

-Use ImageTextEdit when the visual is already done but one word, price, headline, label, or campaign line is wrong.
+Use ImageTextEdit when the visual is already done but one price, date, label, typo, or short headline is wrong.
 The goal is the same asset with cleaner text, not a new design.

 Before and after example of text repaired in a creative image